 What does an Emmy-award winning, primetime television sensation have in common with Travelingmom readers?

-Mariska Hargitay, who portrays the strong-minded and persistent Detective Olivia Benson on NBC’s hit show Law & Order SVU , is an accomplished actress and mother to beautiful and busy 16 month old, August.
+Mariska Hargitay, who portrays the strong-minded and persistent Detective Olivia Benson on NBC’s hit show Law & Order SVU , is an accomplished actress and mother to three children.
 Like many other working moms, there are times when her job requires her to travel.

 Mariska Hargitay kicks off Travelingmom’s brand new series of celebrity mom interviews with answers to some in-depth questions about how she balances travel, career and motherhood.